Busta Jones: Solo album and touring with Talking Heads (1980–1981)

-Chris Spedding, Gang of Four, and other work post-Talking Heads (1981)
+Chris Spedding, Gang of Four, and other work post-Talking Heads in New York (1981–1983)

 Within two weeks of finishing his time with Talking Heads, Jones would record yet another live album, this time with former Sharks bandmate Chris Spedding.
-The album, called Friday the 13th since it was recorded on Friday March 13, 1981 at Trax in New York City, was focused on a rock power trio performance of songs by both Spedding and Jones.
+The album, called Friday the 13th since it was recorded on Friday March 13, 1981, at Trax in New York City, was focused on a rock power trio performance of songs by both Spedding and Jones.
 Rounding out the trio for the album was drummer Tony Machine, who was known at the time for his work with the New York Dolls as well as solo projects by Doll's members David Johansen and Sylvain Sylvain.
 During the performance of the song "Hey Miss Betty," Spedding directly references Jones during some on stage banter, saying "Maybe you think you think we're taking a bit of a risk here, Friday the 13th, you know, doing a live album.
 But I ain't superstitious.
 I mean I've even got a black cat in the band."

 The group would tour for most of 1981 under the name "The Trio", although occasionally billed as just "Chris Spedding" or "The Chris Spedding Band."
 Their show was loud and full of energy, Tom Harrison, music critic for The Province in Vancouver, British Columbia, wrote that The Trio's performance was "enough to batter the kidneys."
 Some time around late summer of 1981, Tony Machine would leave The Trio to work again with David Johansen.
 He was replaced by New York experimental composer percussionist David Van Tieghem.

 Concurrent with The Trio tour, Jones would also play bass as a member of Gang of Four.
 Dave Allen, the band's previous bassist, had quit the band after a show in Montreal, Canada, following months of distress while touring.
 The other three members of Gang of Four would go to New York City in search of a replacement bassist for upcoming tour dates.
 They all knew Jones from his work with Talking Heads and Brian Eno and asked if he could do the dates.
 Jones agreed, and thus began a marathon rehearsal session to get Jones settled into the band.
 Although skeptical that Jones could so quickly replace Allen, guitarist Andy Gill and singer Jon King quickly changed their minds as they saw how immediately Jones understood the band's dynamic.
 Jones would play a number of shows with Gang of Four, most notably a gig at the Showbox in Seattle which had future members of Nirvana in the audience.
 King, when reflecting on Jones' time with the group said "There was incredible energy and an amazing audience.
 It became a transcendental symbiosis of crowd and band.
 The Busta Jones gigs were the best gigs we did, I think."
-Despite all of this, Jones would not continue to work with Gang of Four, being replaced by Sara Lee (musician) by the end of 1981.
+Despite all of this, Jones would not continue to work with Gang of Four, being replaced by Sara Lee by the end of 1981.